 All topics are published at 50Hz except camera and microphone topics, which arrive asynchronously.
 Downstream control signals can be processed at up to 50Hz, but receivers will behave coherently at signalling rates down to 10Hz.
 Often, clients will find it sufficient to control at 10Hz even if they receive data at 50Hz.

 sensors/package.
 Clients that are able to work with custom message types will usually find it convenient to subscribe to this topic to receive all the 50Hz data in one package.
+In addition, the sensors/battery topic uses the ROS Kinetic version of BatteryState, which is packaged in

 ~/mdk/bin/shared(most if not all topics are exercised by